KosinskiLab/af3x/README.md

 ## How to add your own crosslinker type?

-Find the fle `af3x/src/alphafold3/crosslinks/crosslink_definitions.py` and add your own crosslinker definition by following the provided examples.
-Reinstall the package with `pip install --no-deps .` and you are ready to go.
+Find the file `af3x/src/alphafold3/crosslinks/crosslink_definitions.py` and add your own crosslinker definition by following the provided examples.
+>[!NOTE]
+>The package should be installed in editable mode `pip install -e . --no-deps` Otherwise, you will need to rerun: `pip install --no-deps .` after adding a new crosslinker.

 ## Test data
 The test data is available in `af3x/src/alphafold3/test_data/crosslinks` folder.